 - Fighting for continued existence is the biggest battle for a computer science teacher every year.
 “The number of secondary schools offering introductory computer science courses dropped 17 percent from 2005 to 2009 and the number offering Advanced Placement (AP) computer science courses dropped 35 percent in that time period.”
 December 2010 report

-- Writing personal letters home increased the number of girls in one teacher’s class (in Virginia) from zero to 50%.
+- Writing personal letters from a teacher to students and parents increased the number of girls in one teacher’s class (in Virginia) from nearly zero to 50%.
 Research into increasing the number of women and minorities in CS classrooms is available in Stuck in the Shallow End.

 - Students at a high school learned three languages in three years.
 (C++, Java and Python) This busted so many notions I had about how long learning to program takes or what languages are most appropriate for beginners.